 Nathan Hutto is the Chief People Officer at Last Mile Health.
 In this role, he leads organization-wide people strategies designed to recruit, develop, and retain a diverse and talented global workforce.
 Prior to joining Last Mile Health, Nathan was the Director of Talent Policy at UP Education Network and has previously held research positions across the education and social sector, including doctoral research on health disparities in the United States.
 Nathan has a Bachelor’s degree in American Studies from the University of Massachusetts, Boston and a Masters of Social Work and PhD in Social Policy Analysis from Columbia University.

-Meggan Ireland is the Director of Grants Management and Compliance at Last Mile Health.
+Meggan Ireland is the Director of Organizational Effectiveness at Last Mile Health.
 She oversees the organization’s restricted funding portfolio by supporting coordination, risk management, and systems building across global programs and business services functions in order to ensure high-quality implementation.
 Meggan joined Last Mile Health in 2016, serving in various partnerships and development roles in Liberia while building out the organization’s grant management function.
 Meggan previously worked for the Tropical Health & Education Trust, overseeing grant giving under the £30m UK Department for International Development-funded Health Partnership Scheme, a role she took after working for Barclays Bank in their growing Global Development Organizations team.
 Meggan holds a Bachelor of Arts in Economics.

 Dr. Kristin Johnson is the Global Director of Monitoring, Evaluation, Research, and Learning at Last Mile Health.
 Drawing on mixed methods and implementation science, she leads the development of frameworks, research plans, and learning agendas to help strengthen health systems and improve health outcomes.
 Kristin brings expertise in participatory and adaptive approaches to evaluation, quality improvement, and data-use to support evidence-based decision making.
 Prior to joining Last Mile Health, Kristin was a senior consultant at John Snow Inc., where she directed the evaluation of federal health promotion and workforce capacity development programs.
 She holds a Doctorate and Masters of Public Health from Boston University, where her studies focused on global health and epidemiology.
 Guided by the social-ecological framework, her dissertation research applied mixed methods to determine factors influencing contraceptive use among adolescent girls in Bangladesh, including the provision of services by community health workers.